-Sometimes life can feel overwhelming.
-I believe that counselling can change your whole outlook on life by helping to make sense of whatever is troubling you and for life to feel more manageable.
+Sometimes life can feel overwhelming and I believe that counselling can help you regain a sense of manageability.
+It can change your whole outlook on life by helping you to make sense of whatever is troubling you and feel more comfortable in your own skin.
 I offer one-to-one counselling on a short or longer term basis as required.
 As a person-centred counsellor and psychotherapist I work alongside you, without judgement, to help you make sense of your situation in a warm, safe, confidential and ethical environment.
 Working at your own pace we can make sense of whatever is causing you distress.

 It takes great courage to make that first step to reach out for help and, having been in the other chair myself, I understand how hard this can be.
 If you contact me by telephone or email we can have an initial chat or alternatively arrange a session together and take it from there.

 The sessions will be 55-60 minutes in length at a time to suit us both.